demogitjava/landingpage/README.md

 docker build -f Dockerfile -t landingpage .

-and you create a docker image with CentOS runs in a container over port 80.

 Run the application and open ports by create a new container

 80   web - servlet